California Golden Bears football: 20th century

 In 1947, former Northwestern coach Lynn "Pappy" Waldorf become the new head coach of Cal.
 During his first season the Bears went 9–1, with their only loss coming from conference champs - USC.
 Known as "Pappy's Boys", the Cal teams of 1947-1950 won 33 consecutive regular-season games, earning three PCC championships and three Rose Bowl berths.
 However, California lost all three Rose Bowls: 20–14 to Northwestern in 1949, 17–14 to Ohio State in 1950, and 14–6 to Michigan in 1951.
 Because of both Cal's return to greatness and Waldorf's great character, he became admired by both his players and his fans.
 He became known for addressing fans after every game from a balcony of the Memorial stadium.
 Like today, during those years a team could make multiple substitutions after every play.
 Waldorf was known for taking full advantage of this rule, using highly specialized players for key positions.
 In 1953, the league returned to its pre-World War II rules when only one substitution could be made per play.
-That year Cal went 7–3 to 4–4–2.
+In 1953, Cal went 7–3 to 4–4–2.
 The 1953 season is also remembered for recruiting scandal involving star freshman quarterback Ronnie Knox, who along with his father and high school coach were promised paid positions at the university.
 This was discovered prior to its happening and following investigation by both administration and the PCC conference, it was found that Waldorf was not directly involved in the scandal.
 Waldorf did not have a winning season after that year, retiring at the end of the 1956 season.
 During the Waldorf era Cal went 67–32–4.